 For example, a particular brand, price range, size, features, etc. These factors differ from one individual to the other depending on their income level, standard of living, age, sex, customs, socio-economic backgrounds, tastes and preferences, etc. These factors form the basis for consumer buying behaviour.

 Manufacturers are always interested to gain insight into consumer buying behaviour.
 For this, they need to analyse consumer demand for their products and services.

 Consumer demand analysis is a process of assessing consumer behaviour based on the satisfaction of wants and needs generated by a consumer from the consumption of various goods.

 The satisfaction that consumers gain out of the consumption of a commodity or service is called utility.

 Assumptions of Consumer Demand

-The study and analysis of consumer behaviour is based on three main assumptions, which are listed
+The study and analysis of consumer behavior is based on three main assumptions, which are listed.

 Therefore, consumers are least ambiguous or confused about deciding between different commodities.
 This is referred to as decisiveness of consumers.

 For example, an individual goes to a fast food restaurant and is asked to opt between pizza and burger.